Eufy Smart Scale with Bluetooth 4.0

 Requires frequent calibration to maintain accurate weight readings

 We all know FitBit and the movement they caused.
 They put that same quality and reliability into the Aria 2, a sequel product to their widely successful Aria 1 model.
 The main downside to this is that FitBit doesn’t have the best customer support.
 Long waits, vague answers, and they are sometimes required to help you through the setup.
 Their app is extremely versatile and showcases the FitBit attention to quality, giving you plenty of information and analytics into your health.
 While the 400 lb weight capacity of Fitbit Aria 2 is nice, you might spend a moment or two getting it to connect with each use.
 The connection is weak, but beyond that, the power and hype are real.
+You may also like some of the best BMI scales from our list, so check them out.

 Allows you to track up to eight different users